 The paint sprayer is called the Critter Paint Sprayer or Critter Paint Gun.
 I was SOLD and had to give it a try for that price.
-I found mine at Amazon, HERE, and bought it for less than $45 plus free shipping.
+I found mine at Amazon, HERE, and bought it for less than $50 plus free shipping.
 I love free shipping!!
-Something you NEED to make this paint sprayer work I have the Bostitch Air Compressor Combo Kit, can also be found at Lowes, and it has been working great with the paint sprayer).
+Something you NEED to make this paint sprayer work is an air compressor (I have the Bostitch Air Compressor Combo Kit, can also be found at Lowes, and it has been working great with the paint sprayer).

 I have had this paint sprayer for over 6 months and have used it on three different painting projects.
 The first project I used it on was our workbench.
 I used the sprayer to apply grey paint to some wood.
 I was in love at that moment!!
 It saved me so much time.

 Next, I used it on a kitchen table makeover I did for my sister.
 This time I used it to apply primer and paint.
 It again saved me lots of time on painting.

 The latest project I have used the sprayer on was my kitchen cabinets doors.
 And this time I wanted to give the sprayer a test on using primer, paint, and Polycrylic.
 AND again I saved me tons of time, it would take 15-30 minutes to apply a coat.

 After all these projects I wanted to share my findings on the Critter Paint Sprayer.
 First off I want to share some extra items that will help with the overall experience of the sprayer.